EventStore/documentation/docs/clients/tcp/dotnet/21.2/connecting.md

 Many of the `EventStoreConnection.Create` overloads accept a connection string that you can use to control settings of the connection.
 A benefit to having these as a connection string instead of using the fluent API is that you can change them between environments without recompiling (i.e. a single node in `dev` and a cluster in `production`).

-For example, the following code will create a connection to an EventStoreDB local node, and then open the connection:
+For example, the following code will create a connection to an KurrentDB local node, and then open the connection:

 ```csharp
 var connectionString = "ConnectTo=tcp://admin:changeit@localhost:1113;";